|

 - Where Do We Go from Here? *** - Fred MacMurray travels back

-across American history, backed by an ambitious Kurt Weill-Ira
+across American history, with an ambitious Kurt Weill-Ira

 Gershwin score.